cdaven/noteexplorer/README.md

 You should not write anything after this heading in your notes, as it will be removed when updating backlinks.

-Note that in order to change this heading for existing notes, you must first run the sub-command `remove-backlinks` and specify the current heading.
+Note that in order to change this heading for existing notes, you must first run the subcommand `remove-backlinks` and specify the current heading.
 Otherwise, you will get double backlink sections!

-### Sub-commands
+### Subcommands

 #### list-broken-links